How to edit Jira links autocreated 'Smart Links' from Display Inline to URL (Confluence links as well)

 Share your suggestions to fix the problem with 'Smart Links'

 Have ideas on how we might be able build a Jira app to help deal with this problem?

-We have created a Confluence app, Easy Link Editor for Confluence, that helps, I hope you will evaluate it.
+We have created a Confluence app, Link Editor by Easy Apps, that helps, I hope you will evaluate it.
 We would welcome your ideas on how to improve it.